pperrinn/aboutme/_posts/2024-12-16-depersonalizing-problems.md

 In business, frustrations often feel personal, but they don’t have to.
 By focusing on the issue (not individuals), we can calm tensions and find better solutions.

-🧩 Imagine the problem as a large balloon—it’s the “it” we need to solve, not “you” or “me.” 🗣️ Replace divisive language:
+🧩 Imagine the problem as a large balloon—it’s the _it_ we need to solve, not _you_ or _me_. 🗣️ Replace divisive language:

 * You/Me → Use _We_ instead.
 * Keep the conversation about the issue, not the person.